Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: The choice of the external potentials

-Now let us make a comment that particle motion near the event horizon of a Schwarzschi\ ld BH-DM halo spacetime does not refer to any concrete form of the external potential.
-The origin of such external potentials can be considered as the form of electromagnetic, scalar or higher spin potentials (see Refs. \cite{Hashimoto:2016dfz,Lei:2020clg} for more details).
-So it is instructive to consider a toy model that describes the near-horizon geometry of the BH-DM halo combined spacetime with external potentials as a harmonic oscillator, as the simplest case.
+As we have mentioned earlier that it is instructive to consider a phenomenological choice that describes the near-horizon geometry of the BH-DM halo combined spacetime with external potentials as a harmonic oscillator, as the simplest case, since a particle motion near the event horizon of a Schwarzschild BH-DM halo spacetime does not refer to any concrete form of the external potentials.
 Importantly, these harmonic potentials represent an externally imposed constraint rather than an inherent feature of such Schwarzschild BH-DM halo spacetime.
 At sufficiently large distances from the horizon, the system remains integrable and regular, exhibiting periodic orbital behavior with preserved invariant tori.
-However, close to the horizon introduces strong nonlinear gravitational effects that disrupt these regular tori (in the sense of a Kolmogorov-Arnold-Moser tori) and thus the breakdown of integrability facilitates the detection of the horizon's distinctive influence.\\ It is also noteworthy to mention that in the background (Painlev\'e-Gullstrand coordinates) spacetime of a Schwarzschild BH-DM halo, we have also identified a local maximum, located very close to the horizon in the effective potential, resembles an ``inverted harmonic oscillator" (see the detailed analysis regarding such unstable maxima in Appendix~\ref{a1})\footnote{Note that one can also find similar kind of unstable maxima for the expression of the one dimensional effective potential of the BH-DM halo combined system in the Schwarzschild coordinates \cite{Al-Badawi:2024asn}, as discussed in Sec.~\ref{sec:homoclinic}}.
+However, close to the horizon introduces strong nonlinear gravitational effects that disrupt these regular tori (in the sense of a Kolmogorov-Arnold-Moser tori) and thus the breakdown of integrability facilitates the detection of the horizon's distinctive influence.\\ It is also noteworthy to mention that in the background (Painlev\'e-Gullstrand coordinates) spacetime of a Schwarzschild BH-DM halo, we have also identified a local maximum, located very close to the horizon in the effective potential, resembles an ``inverted harmonic oscillator" (see the detailed analysis regarding such unstable maxima at the end of this Supplemental Material) \footnote{Note that one can also find similar kind of unstable maxima for the expression of the one dimensional effective potential of the BH-DM halo combined system in the Schwarzschild coordinates \cite{Al-Badawi:2024asn}, as discussed in Sec.~3}.
 Therefore existing of such instability, close to the horizon indicates that if we perturb the probe particle, it may either fall into the black hole or escape to infinity, resulting in an unbound phase space trajectory.
 To determine whether this instability leads to chaos within a certain parameter range of the existing geometry, we need to confine the particle in the phase space.\\ Therefore to probe the horizon, we consider the form of the external potentials $a(r)=\frac{1}{2}K_r(r-r_c)^2$ and $b(\phi)=\frac{1}{2}K_\phi r_H^2\phi^2$.
 Here $K_r$ and $K_{\phi}$ are two strength constants of $a(r)$ and $b(\phi)$, respectively and $r_c$ denotes the center position of $a(r)$.
-It is reasonable to mention that this framework follows established approaches (see \cite{Hashimoto:2016dfz,Lei:2020clg} for massive particle and \cite{Dalui:2018qqv,Bera:2021lgw,Das:2024iuf} for massless cases), while alternative potential choices would modify the trajectory dynamics.
+It is reasonable to mention that this framework follows established approaches (see \cite{Hashimoto:2016dfz,Lei:2020clg,Wang:2026whj} for massive particle and \cite{Dalui:2018qqv,Bera:2021lgw,Das:2024iuf} for massless cases), while alternative potential choices would modify the trajectory dynamics.